 Most people normally like eating a little ice cream whenever it’s hot.
 You’ll probably notice that most of them usually prefer this delicious frozen treat during a really hot summer day.
 Both adults and kids can readily eat ice cream.
-But, what about babies?
+But, what about ice cream for babies?

 Well, it really depends on how old your baby is, and the dairy content of the ice cream you’re giving them.
 The general rule is that if your baby is 12 months and above, he or she can eat an ice cream no questions asked.
 However, when you’re giving your baby their first ice cream, you’ll want to be cautious so as to avoid further complications.